 First, rule out conditions that cause morning stiffness and pain

-If you see a doctor for your pain, he or she will likely want to do some simple screening tests to determine if immobility-induced inflammation is what’s causing it.
+If you see a doctor for your pain, they will likely want to do some simple screening tests to determine if immobility-induced inflammation is what’s causing it.
 Your doctor will want to rule out other conditions that cause inflammation of joints and tissues, such as:

 - A recent viral infection, like Lyme disease.